-It is with great pleasure that we welcome Erica Niebauer, of the University of Heidelberg, to the post of MAYS Coordinator!
+It is with great pleasure that we welcome Francesca Cancelliere, Of the University of Lisbon to the post of MAYS Coordinator!

-Starting later this summer, Erica will be taking over for Mari Concetta Lo Bosco, and co-coordinating with Lilian Kennedy.
-She will carry on the fantastic work that Mari, and previous MAYS coordinators have done to continue to bring MAYS members together, and create spaces in which we can support each others’ research and medical anthropological goals.
+Starting later this summer, Francesca will be taking over from Lilian Kennedy, and co-coordinating with Ursula Probst.
+She will carry on the fantastic work that previous MAYS coordinators have done by continuing to bring MAYS members together, and create spaces in which we can support each others’ research and medical anthropological goals.

-Erica’s application for the position highlighted her goals for the next MAYS conference, which will be held in Heidelberg, Germany.
+Francesca’s application for the position highlighted her goals for the next MAYS conference – the 10 year anniversary Meeting!
 Her statement can be found below.

 We look forward to benefitting from her vision and diligence in her new role!